 Sweet Potato Hash

 - 1 Large Sweet Potato

-- 1 Pound of Ground Sausage (or use ground pork and make your own sausage)
+- 1 Pound Ground Sausage or use ground pork and make your own sausage

 - Salt to taste